isomerpages/imda-codesg/pages/features-content/students-team-up-with-their-parents-to-code-at-waterway-primary-school.md

 breadcrumb: Students team up with their parents to code at Waterway Primary School!
 ---

-## Students team up with their parents to code at Waterway Primary School!
+## Students team up with their parents to code at Waterway Primary School!<br>

+## "...computational thinking skills and knowledge of digital making will be a valuable part of work and life.”
 Waterway Primary School has always strived to prepare its students for the future.
 Coding and Programming, a distinctive programme of the school since 2017, aims to teach students computational thinking skills.
 According to Mr. Ben Sim, Head of Department for InfoComm Technology, the reason for implementing the programme was simple, “At Waterway Primary, we foresee that for our students in the future, computational thinking skills and knowledge of digital making will be a valuable part of work and life.”

 Knowing that such a programme would be difficult to implement independently, Waterway wisely decided to join IMDA’s Digital Maker Programme (DMP).
 Through DMP, IMDA has provided support for Coding and Programming in multiple ways, such as sponsoring micro:bits for up to one cohort’s worth of students, and running an introductory educator’s workshop to bring Waterway’s teachers up to speed on the device.